dotnet/docs/docs/standard/data/sqlite/parameters.md

 ## Alternative types

 Sometimes, you may want to use an alternative SQLite type.
-Do this by setting the [SqliteType](/dotnet/api/microsoft.data.sqlite.sqliteparameter.sqlitetype) property.
+Do this by setting the <xref:Microsoft.Data.Sqlite.SqliteParameter.SqliteType> property.

 The following alternative type mappings can be used.
-See [Data Types](data-types.md) for the default mappings.
+For the default mappings, see [Data types](types.md).

 | Value          | SqliteType | Remarks          |
 | -------------- | ---------- | ---------------- |